Ewen Cameron (presenter)

 Ewen Cameron (born 23 May 1972) is a Scottish radio DJ and television presenter.
-He presents on Bauer Media's Greatest Hits Radio Glasgow & the West, as well as hosting The Big Scottish Football Podcast and The Big Scottish Football Show alongside Steven Mill.
+Since January 2026, he presents STV Radio show Ewen & Cat at Breakfast, as well The STV Radio Football Show programme and podcast alongside Ronnie Charters.

 He hosted the late-night television programme The Late Show with Ewen Cameron on STV2 from 2016 to 2018.
 He was also host of STV2 lifestyle show Live at Five, from 2016 until 2018, as well as hosting a variety of STV television specials, including, The Festival Show and Scotland's Big Sleep Out.

 Early life

 Cameron grew up in Wester Hailes, Edinburgh and attended Tynecastle High School.
 He has two brothers; their parents split when they were young.
 Cameron has suffered from panic attacks since he was 13.

 Career

 Early career

 Cameron began his career working as a sports journalist in Dubai, United Arab Emirates.
 After filling in for his friend DJing in a nightclub there, he decided to quit journalism and do nightclub DJing full time.